coopyey/personal-site/content/plants.md

 **Pot:** 6" nursery pot \
 I typically stay away from succulents because my growing environment tends to be on the chilly end and I just have had poor luck with succulents in the past, but this little guy stood out like a sore thumb.
 It is a dwarf succulent that grows regular leaves like aloe, but on the leaves are white teeth that give it a jagged, toothed appearance.
 The teeth are soft to the touch rather than spiny like a cactus, so it's quite fun to run your finger along and feel.
 Very funky little guy, and once I found out this particular cross was called 'Pepe,' I was in love.
 Very excited to have this funky little guy in my collection.

-## Anise Hyssop
-**Latin Name:** *Agastache foeniculum* \
-**Planted:** April 17, 2024 \
-**Sprouted:** April 25, 2024 \
-**Potted:** May 21, 2024 \
-**Pot:** 6" nursery pot \
-**Type:** Soil sow in grow tray on heating pad \
-Part of the mint family!
-I currently have two cells that I am attempting to germinate.
-I plan to keep one plant for myself, and take the second plant up to a friend of mine. :D These have finally been potted and I am very happy - they smell a little weird, but I'm very excited to have them!
-I plan to give one to my friend, so I am waiting for one to be established enough to give to her. :>

 ## Catnip
 **Latin Name:** *Nepeta cataria* \
 **Planted:** April 17, 2024 \